Skydiving Marriage Proposal Goes Horribly Wrong… or Does It?

 Among them, there’s this guy, who pretended to drop his great-grandmother’s ring in the water:

-who pretended to fall off a building:
+And this guy, who pretended to fall off a building:

 Ah well.
 Maybe I’m just being a big ol’ stick in the mud.
 In any event, congratulations to the happy couple; may you have many more skydives together in the future.